Sol-DAO/solbase/README.md

-├─ Clone — "Class with helper read functions for clone with immutable args" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ LibString — "Library for creating string representations of uint values" ├─ SafeCastLib — "Safe unsigned integer casting lib that reverts on overflow" ├─ SelfPermit — "Signature permit helper for any EIP-2612 or Dai-style token" ├─ SignedWadMath — "Signed integer 18 decimal fixed point arithmetic library"
+├─ Clone — "Class with helper read functions for clone with immutable args" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ LibString — "Library for creating string representations of uint values" ├─ Permit — "Signature permit interface for any EIP-2612 or Dai-style token" ├─ SafeCastLib — "Safe unsigned integer casting lib that reverts on overflow" ├─ SelfPermit — "Signature permit helper for any EIP-2612 or Dai-style token" ├─ SignedWadMath — "Signed integer 18 decimal fixed point arithmetic library"